hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to obtain the backup Id of a cloud recovery point](/img/api-to-obtain-backup-id-for-recovery.png)

 3. Let's obtain the `datastore id` and the `cluster id` from the existing VMFS datastore that can accommodate the datastore type that this VM can be restored.
-In this hypervisor, I am using the datastore with the name `“0-BRS-VMFS-Test3”` and enter that as the filter into HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/DatastoresList) `GET /virtualization/v1beta1/datastores`.
+In this hypervisor, I am using the datastore with the name `“0-BRS-VMFS-Test3”` and enter that as part of the filter into HPE GreenLake [API](https://developer.greenlake.hpe.com/docs/greenlake/services/virtualization/public/openapi/virtualization-public-v1beta1/operation/DatastoresList) `GET /virtualization/v1beta1/datastores`.
 The API used for this:

    ```shellsession
    GET /virtualization/v1beta1/datastores?filter=displayName eq '0-BRS-VMFS-Test3'&select=clusterInfo,datastoreType,name,id